Vietnam.vn - Nền tảng quảng bá Việt Nam

 4 common misconceptions about lung cancer

-Báo Thanh niênBáo Thanh niên26/06/2023
+Báo Thanh niênBáo Thanh niên25/06/2023

 4 lầm tưởng phổ biến về ung thư phổi - Ảnh 1.

-Below are common misconceptions about lung cancer.
+Here are some common misconceptions about lung cancer.

-Lung cancer caused by smoking
+Lung cancer is caused by smoking.

 4 lầm tưởng phổ biến về ung thư phổi - Ảnh 2.

-All lung cancers are the same
+All lung cancers are the same.

 Source link